GA-SF-ADI/adi-2-resources/week-3-project-1/11-monday-oop/homework/oop_hw.md

 	i.
 What is the difference between an Abstract Class and an Interface?
 If you don't know, that's alright - look it up and rephrase in your own words.

 	ii.
 How do Interfaces and Abstract Classes relate to polymorphism?
-Can you give an example of this from class that we've talked about?
+Can you give an example of this from lessons or labs that we've talked about?

-3. We often use private member variables when creating new classes.
+3. We often use private member variables when creating classes.
 Why is it good to have private member variables instead of public?
 How do we grant access to such variables usually?